-Some states have mandatory arrest policies and minimum jail holds when police officers have probable cause to believe a suspect committed domestic violence.
-And many prosecutors' offices have adopted evidence-based prosecution policies, meaning prosecutors must evaluate whether they can prove the case without the victim's willingness to cooperate or testify.
+Some prosecutors' offices have adopted evidence-based prosecution policies, meaning prosecutors must evaluate whether they can prove the case without the victim's willingness to cooperate or testify.
 The prosecution will be looking at physical evidence collected, medical reports, eyewitness accounts, and a defendant's prior record.
 A state or local government might even have a "no-drop" policy in domestic violence cases, which requires prosecutors to pursue charges over the victim's objections.